Select Page

 This ensures orders are ready for packing and shipping immediately, speeding up fulfillment.
 It’s especially useful during peak times like Q4, where efficiency is crucial for handling large volumes.

-How It Works: Combining zone, batch, and wave picking strategies can offer maximum efficiency.
-In this method, pickers work within designated zones, handle batches of orders, and process them in scheduled waves to optimize productivity.
+How it works: Combining zone, batch, and wave picking strategies can offer maximum efficiency.
+In this method, pickers work within designated zones, handle batches of orders, and process them in scheduled waves to optimise productivity.
 This approach combines the benefits of the individual picking systems into one, and is often used within large warehouses with multiple SKUs.

 Benefits